-It is hereby found and determined that all formal actions of this Council Section 2: concerning and relating to the passage of this Ordinance were adopted in an open meeting of Council and that all deliberations of Council and any of its committees which resulted in such formal actions were in meetings so open to the public in compliance with all legal requirements of the City of Powell, Delaware County, Ohio.
+Section 2: It is hereby found and determined that all formal actions of this Council concerning and relating to the passage of this Ordinance were adopted in an open meeting of Council and that all deliberations of Council and any of its committees which resulted in such formal actions were in meetings so open to the public in compliance with all legal requirements of the City of Powell, Delaware County, Ohio.

-That this Ordinance shall take effect on the earliest date possible.
-Section 3:
+Section 3: That this Ordinance shall take effect on the earliest date possible.

-Daniel Swartwout Mayor

-EFFECTIVE DATE: January 5, 2023

-City Clerk

-This legislation has been posted in accordance with the City Charter on this date
+Daniel Swartwout Mayor Date Elaine McCloskey City Clerk Date EFFECTIVE DATE: January 5, 2023 This legislation has been posted in accordance the City Charter on this date dance with City Clerk

-City Clerk